eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ```

 !!! note
-    If a traffic light program called "online" is loaded, this program will interupt WAUT switching at that traffic light.
+    If a traffic light program called "online" is loaded, this program will interrupt WAUT switching at that traffic light.
 This can be used to override WAUT behavior via TraCI.

 # Evaluation of Traffic Lights Performance